Down To Earth Discipleship . Getting real with issues facing young Christians today

 Most of us barely begin to buy in to the potential richness and opportunities of Christian fellowship.
 We often do not trust the reality of that familial relationship with other Christians enough to drop our guard and be open, tender and vulnerable with even one or two others on that basis.
 But the way we love one another is supposed to show the reality of our lives in Christ.
 Jesus' disciples are called to love one another.
 That doesn't just (or even necessarily) mean having warm affection and admiration, it means joyfully taking responsibility for one another's wellbeing.
 Actively, like the Samaritan guy.
 Also we need to be open to being loved thus, not merely liked!
 The Lord's admonition in Matt 6:19-21 to "store up for yourselves treasures in heaven" has a prime application in investing in Christian fellowship relationships.

 St Paul encourages us in Philippians 2:5-11 to be like Christ in our attitude to others.
 This is increasingly radical in a world where the most newsworthy individuals are often assertive, self-serving and power-hungry.
 These if given free rein are what will cause society to implode.
 But we are free and enabled to be different, in love and service!
+In learning to love we need to develop the capacity and readiness to receive love.
+This is not the same as being popular, with its ego-boost, but to be loved in a way which acknowledges a deeper need and dependency on others, and ultimately on God's grace in Jesus.
+This then affects our sense of identity.

 There are some biblical examples of apparently very close friendhips, both peer-level and intergenerational: David and Jonathan 1, Eli and Samuel, Paul and Timothy.

 Openness and sharing are essential in this, but they are only a beginning.
 Without dumping huge loads of intimacy on those who would not appreciate it, especially younger or weaker brethren, we do need to be open and allow ourselves to be vulnerable to a greater extent than is common outside the family context or most Christian contexts.
 Especially this is so in same-sex friendships, and while women are usually are more readily open with one another in close friendships, it is just as important for men.
-An apt translation3a of Galatians 6:2 is "Share each other's troubles and problems, and in this way obey the law of Christ."
+An apt translation of Galatians 6:2 is "Share each other's troubles and problems, and in this way obey the law of Christ."
 However, over-sharing is always possible, and we need to exercise some common sense and discernment in any relationship to avoid creating discomfort.

 Trust is important in any relationship, and we need to note that it does involve some critical evaluation of a person - it is not the same as credulousness, nor should it be gullible, but it relies on some confidence in their integrity and character.